gabrielzschmitz/Elementary-OS-Perfect-Install/README.md

 sudo add-apt-repository ppa:philip.scott/elementary-tweaks && sudo apt-get update ; sudo apt-get install elementary-tweaks
 ```

-# Install Useful Programs (Only what you need)
+## Install Useful Programs (Only what you need)

-## Install Office Suite (Libre Office)
+### Install an Office Suite

-* You can dowload it from here: https://www.libreoffice.org/download/download/
-Or install using flatpack: https://flathub.org/apps/details/org.libreoffice.LibreOffice
+* Microsoft Office is not avaible for linux so install Libre Office an open source project that have the same functionalities of Microsoft product, but for free, only some adaptation is needed
-Or install by terminal with this command:
+* You can install by terminal with this command:

 ```
 sudo apt install libreoffice
 ```

-but the command will install an old version, so is something to consider.

-## Install VLC
+#### Install VLC

 ```
 sudo apt install vlc
 ```

-## Install Gimp and Inkscape
+#### Install Gimp and Inkscape

 ```
 sudo apt install gimp
 sudo apt install inkscape
 ```

-## Install Multimidea Codecs
+#### Install Multimidea Codecs

 * Commands: